dannyonin/AWSrestart2022/PosterAPI/README.md

 -[ ] Search for Poster in TMDB data base
 -[ ] Upload data to mongodb with flask
 -[ ] ABILITY TO SEARCH IN THE DATA BASE
--[ ] :tada:
+-[x] :tada:

 - the code is not in final version
 - work in progress

-- Author: Daniel Yonin :tada:
+- Author: Daniel Yonin :cool:

 - AWSRestart 2022